Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/07/hitting-enter-in-a-text-input-causes-a-button-click-event-to-fire.md

 </form>
 ```

 This works in almost all browsers.
 Type in some stuff and hit enter and off it goes.
-You may notice that in one particular old browser (come on people, upgrade to the latest version) that this doesn’t actually allow you to hit enter.
+You may notice that in one particular old browser (come on people, upgrade to the latest version) that this doesn't actually allow you to hit enter.
 If you need to support this browser, you can use this fix…

 ```html
 <form method="post" action="">